The problems with Ryanair and compensation and ADR

 Possible reasons for putting forward the case not to use ADR

 The wording in the protocol clearly states that ADR should be considered.
 It does not say it must be taken.
-The Which? articles, the article in The Independent and the two reports go into a lot of detail about failures, delays in dealing with complaints, mistakes etc. It should be easily possible to argue that you have considered ADR in this case but for the following reasons:
+It should be easily possible to argue that you have considered ADR in this case but do not wish to take for the following reasons:

-6) The minutes from the Ombudsman Association (reproduced in the MOO report) that show that CDRL lack the credentials to provide quality ADR.
+6) The minutes from the Ombudsman Association (reproduced in the MOO report) that show CDRL lacks the credentials to provide quality ADR.

 7) Examples of AviationADR not enforcing decisions to make airlines pay.
 Small claims court process made simple gives you an outline of what you need to know about the process.

 I am not a lawyer and do not give legal advice.
 I give help and guidance and the above is just my opinion.
-However, I believe a court will understand if you feel that AviationADR would be unable to deal with your case satisfactorily, given the background information shown here!
+However, I believe a court will understand if you feel that AviationADR would be unable to deal with your case satisfactorily.
+There is a lot background information shown here which you can use.

 Look East interviews Ryanair CCO and Helen Dewdney